 Like all of Apple’s current iPhones, the screen is ridiculously responsive.
 The panel itself remains 60Hz but the touch-layer is 120Hz and your swipes and taps are registered instantly.

 Impressively, Apple has managed to ensure the curves in the corners of the screen and around the protruding notch are perfectly uniform – without any stray pixels or wonky edges.
 This is done through a combination of pixel-masking and anti-aliasing, and the results are excellent.
 Look at any competing Android phones with LCDs and curved corners, and you’ll notice ugly jagged edges.

 Sitting at the top of the screen is a notch – a small-ish cutout, where the bevy of Face ID sensors and front-facing cameras sit.
-In the year since Apple first introduced a notched-style device, it has become popular for Android manufacturers to follow suit, with many making it part of the design.
 Your feelings on the notch will likely be very varied and that’s fair – it does get in the way when watching videos.
 For everything else, it blends into the background and doesn’t detract from what’s on the display.

 Powering the iPhone XR is Apple’s A12 Bionic SoC (system on a chip) paired with 3GB of RAM.
 This is the same chipset used in the iPhone XS and iPhone XS Max.
 However, both of those phones have 4GB RAM.

 Being a 7nm chip, as opposed to the 10nm chip of the A11 Bionic, allows a greater number of transistors to be packed inside the silicone.
 This leads to a more efficient chip.
 The main features for the new chip are a 15% faster CPU, 50% faster GPU (both when compared with the A11 Bionic) and a new neural engine for AI.
 There’s also an updated ‘secure enclave’ inside the chip that aids the snappier Face ID.